bfanger/pixi-inspector/docs/IPC.md

 { broadcast: 'DETECT', filter: {name: 'content_scripts', tabId: 123}, data?: * }
 ```

-Sent by pixi.devtools or pixi.panel to the background_script which convert the message to a command and send it to all connections which in the filter.
+Sent by pixi.devtools or pixi.panel to the background_script which converts the message to a command and send it to all connections that match the filter.

 ### Command